 - Then shape small meatballs with the aid of two spoons or with your hands – it’s easier if you smear some butter in your hands to make the raw meatballs stick less.
 Place on clean plates.

 - Brown a pat of butter in a frying pan, and as soon as it ‘goes quiet’ place the meatballs in the pan and let them brown on all sides.

 - Fry until meatballs have the desired color.

 Most Swedes serve kokt potatis (boiled potatoes) or potato purée.
 But you can also combine it with French fries, egg noodles or Spaghetti.
 Also, don’t forget to add some raw stirred lingonberries.
 This makes your plate look more colorful and inviting.

 Now that you have prepared and eaten your home-made köttbullar you can consider yourself a step closer to perfected Swedishness – and apply for a position as chef at IKEA.

-Disclaimer: No, IKEA didn’t pay me anything to mention them so often.
-Swedes mention IKEA even more often, and they don’t get paid either.
+Disclaimer: No, IKEA didn't pay me anything to mention them so often on this blog.
+Swedes mention IKEA even more often, and they don't get paid either.